-Now that macOS Sierra is available, you should upgrade to Sierra instead of El Capitan.
+Now that High Sierra is available, you should upgrade to High Sierra instead of El Capitan.
 For security and compatibility reasons, Apple always recommends using the latest version of macOS.

-- If your Mac doesn't support Sierra, or you're using Snow Leopard and would like to upgrade to Sierra, you can get El Capitan from the App Store.
+If your Mac doesn't support High Sierra, or you're using Snow Leopard or Lion and would like to upgrade to High Sierra, follow these steps:

-After downloading, the El Capitan installer opens automatically.
+- After download is complete, the installer opens automatically.
 Click Continue and follow the onscreen instructions.

 Don't have the Mac App Store?

-- If you're using Leopard, upgrade to Snow Leopard to get the App Store.
+If you're using Leopard, upgrade to Snow Leopard to get the App Store.
 Then check for software updates by choosing Software Update from the Apple menu.
 After installing all Snow Leopard updates, you should have the App Store app.

 - During installation, your Mac might restart several times.
 It then performs some initial setup tasks in the background.
 While those tasks are underway, activities such as using Spotlight or Mail might not seem as fast as they were before.